-The Merax indoor cycling bike features a triangular frame combining ovalized and rectangular bars in its construction for improved sturdiness and aesthetics.
+The Merax indoor cycling bike features a triangular frame combining ovalized and rectangular bars to improve sturdiness and aesthetics.
 The bike’s frame is steel.
 The fully assembled bike weighs approx 70 lbs (31.7 kg), a weight that provides plenty of stability.
 Plus, both base bars come equipped with adjustable stabilizers.

 Although the bike is relatively heavy, it is easy to move once assembled.
 Its front base comes equipped with two small wheels that facilitate its relocation.
-By using these wheels to move the bike, you won’t be handling more than 30% of its total weight.
+Using these wheels to move the bike, you won’t be handling more than 30% of its total weight.

 The bike’s frame comes coated with a corrosion-resistant and chip-resistant paint finish.
 The primary color is silver.
 The only exception is the flywheel, which has a chrome finish.
 Also, the belt cover, the brake pad cover, and the flywheel side guards are durable ABS material.

 Like most other spin bikes, the Merax bike is not an extremely large fitness machine.
 With all the parts assembled, it is 41.5″ (105 cm) long and 21.1″ (54 cm) wide.

 Also, with the handlebar extended to its maximum position, the bike’s highest point is approx 48.4″ (123 cm).
 It is advisable to leave at least 24″ (61 cm) of clearance all around the cycle for ease of access and safe usage.

 One last aspect to mention here regards the short horizontal bar, which connects the seat tube and the main oblique tube.
 This bar is used as a step-up element or as support for stretching and other exercises.
 It also allows the execution of various spin workouts that require you to dismount and mount multiple times.

 Seat and handlebars